Human Factors Training and Dirty Dozen Posters

 My father, Gordon Dupont, is known as the founder of the Dirty Dozen and the following is how it all began.

 Gordon Dupont before Being Bitten by Human Factors

-Mr. Dupont’s life in aviation started when he flew for the missions as a pilot in 1961.
-By 1968 he made the decision to work in maintenance as an Aircraft Maintenance Engineer (AME).
+Mr. Dupont’s life in aviation started when he flew missions as a pilot in 1961.
+By 1968 he decided to work in maintenance as an Aircraft Maintenance Engineer (AME).
 By 1993, he had been with the Transportation Safety Board of Canada for more than 7 years as an accident investigator.